From Representational Complementarity to Dual Systems: Synergizing VLM and Vision-Only Backbones for End-to-End Driving: RQ1: Representation Analysis

-Table~\ref{tab:sae_main} shows that policy learning reduces the self--cross gap $\Delta_{\mathrm{cross}}$, meaning that a larger fraction of the decision features becomes transferable across backbones.
-This helps explain why swapping an expensive VLM backbone for a cheaper vision-only one only moderately degrades average PDMS, while still leaving scenario-specific residuals that later appear as long-tail wins for either side.
+Table~\ref{tab:sae_main} shows that policy learning reduces $\Delta_{\mathrm{cross}}$, meaning that a larger fraction of the post-policy features becomes transferable across branches.
+At the same time, the cross reconstruction is clearly below perfect, indicating that non-transferable residual factors remain.
+This explains a central empirical pattern of the paper: replacing an expensive VLM encoder with a cheaper vision-only encoder causes only a moderate average PDMS drop, yet still leaves scenario-specific residuals that later emerge as long-tail wins for either side.

+\paragraph{The shared-plus-unique pattern persists beyond the main InternVL3-2B setting.} To test whether the RQ1 finding is specific to the main InternVL3-2B setting, we summarize additional cross-model and cross-setting evidence in Table~\ref{tab:rq1_generalization}.
+Across larger VLMs on NAVSIM, the same pattern persists: backbone alignment remains relatively modest, decision-level alignment becomes substantially stronger after policy learning, and SAE cross reconstruction remains clearly non-trivial.
+We additionally include a cross-stack check on AsyncDrive/nuPlan with GameFormer (Transformer-base) as the fast branch and Llama2-13B as the slow branch.
+Although this setting does not provide the exact backbone-versus-decision probe pair used in our main setup, it again exhibits the same qualitative shared-plus-unique structure.
+These results do not prove universality, but they substantially reduce the concern that the observed phenomenon is an artifact of a single VLM family or a single planning stack.
+Detailed results are provided in Appendix~\ref{app:extra_generalization}.

-\paragraph{Sanity check for SAE: shared-space saturation and shuffled-pair control} To avoid over-interpreting near-1 shared-space CKA, we treat it as a sanity check and verify it with a shuffled-pair control.
+\paragraph{Sanity check for SAE: shared-space saturation and shuffled-pair control.} To avoid over-interpreting near-1 shared-space CKA, we treat it as a sanity check and verify it with a shuffled-pair control.
 We additionally report similarity measured \emph{inside} the learned shared space (shared-space CKA) in Table~\ref{tab:sae_main} and Table~\ref{tab:sae_sweep}.
 These quantities often saturate near $1$ by design, because the SAE objective explicitly enforces invariance/alignment between paired shared latents.
-With expressive encoders, much of the alignment can be absorbed by the encoders themselves, making shared-space similarity primarily a \emph{training-validity check} rather than a discriminative metric for comparing backbone vs.\ DiT.
-To rule out trivial solutions and validate that high shared-space alignment relies on correct pairing, we perform a shuffled-pair control by randomly permuting pairings $(x_i,y_i)$ while keeping marginals fixed (Appendix~\ref{app:shuffle_control}).
-Under shuffling, shared-space alignment drops substantially (e.g., shared-space CKA $\approx 0.81/0.79$ for backbone/DiT under the main setting) and original-space alignment collapses to near zero, confirming that the model does not trivially ``align everything.''
-We therefore base our main comparisons on original-space CKA and interchangeability metrics ($R^2_{\mathrm{cross}}$, $\Delta_{\mathrm{cross}}$).
+With expressive encoders, much of the alignment can be absorbed by the encoders themselves, making shared-space similarity primarily a \emph{training-validity check} rather than a discriminative metric for comparing backbone vs.\ decision levels.